 Cat anxiety can affect the quality of your feline baby’s mental as well as physical health.
 There are three major types of anxiety disorders that can be found in cats: phobia, fear, and anxiety.
 These disorders usually develop during the first year of their life.
-The first signs of cat anxiety manifest between 5 months and 1 year of age.
-If untreated, they will worsen by the time your cat is 3 years old.
+The first signs of cat anxiety often manifest between 5 months and 1 year of age.
+If untreated, they may worsen by the time your cat is 3 years old.

 - Illness or physical pain: An infectious disease or a painful physical condition might induce anxiety in your cat or aggravate it.

 - Trauma: Traumatic experience is a common cause of cat anxiety as well as fear.